Code of Professional Ethics for Horticultural Therapists

 1. Horticultural therapy competence: Horticultural therapist competence is achieved through the completion of an undergraduate degree in horticultural therapy or an undergraduate degree with additional coursework in human science, plant science, and horticultural therapy, the completion of an approved horticultural therapy internship under the supervision of a registered horticultural therapist, and through the granting of the credential of Horticultural Therapist-Registered (HTR) by the American Horticultural Therapy Association.

-2. Boundaries of competence: Horticultural therapists must practice within the boundaries of their competence gained by education and experience of people and plants.
-Horticultural therapists will use practices determined to be appropriate to a client’s or group’s race, color, religion (creed), gender identity, gender expression, national origin (ancestry), marital/partnership status, age, sex, sexual orientation, military status, or disability.
+3. Boundaries of competence: Credentialed professionals practice within the boundaries of their competence gained by education, training, supervised experience, professional credentials, and professional experience.
+Credentialed professionals will use practices determined to be appropriate to a client’s or group’s age, sex, gender identity, gender expression, sexual orientation, ethnicity, race, national origin, marital/partnership status, immigration/citizenship status, ability, and/or religion.

-3. Continuing education: Horticultural therapists are encouraged to seek continuing education through courses, conferences, and workshops to maintain/increase their professional competence.
+4. Continuing education: Credentialed professionals are encouraged to seek continuing education through courses, conferences, and workshops to maintain/increase their professional competence.
+Credentialed professionals respect the diversity of clients and seek training in areas in which they are at risk of imposing their values onto clients.

-4. Impairment of horticultural therapists: Horticultural therapists must refrain from practicing when their personal problems or conflicts may cause harm.
+5. Impairment of horticultural therapists: Credentialed professionals refrain from practicing when their personal problems or conflicts may cause harm.

-6. Exploitative relationships with subordinates/supervisee: Horticultural therapists must not engage in exploitative relationships – demeaning, sexual, or punitive, with those they supervise, evaluate, or instruct.
+7. Exploitative relationships with subordinates/supervisee: Credentialed professionals do not engage in an electronic or in-person relationship that may be exploitative by nature or effect – demeaning, sexual, or punitive, with those they supervise, evaluate, or instruct.

 Confidentiality

-1. Confidentiality requirement: Horticultural therapists must keep information related to the horticultural therapy services confidential unless there is informed consent.
-Information sharing in regards to the treatment team, in the best interest of client, or if required by law should be only essential and the client needs to be aware of the disclosure.
+1. Confidentiality requirement: Credentialed professionals keep information related to the services provided confidential unless there is informed consent.
+Information sharing regarding the treatment team, in the best interest of client, or if required by law, should be only essential and the client needs to be aware of the disclosure.

-2. Confidentiality of subordinates/supervisee: Horticultural therapists need to ensure that the confidentiality of clients is maintained by subordinates/supervisees.
+3. Confidentiality of subordinates and/or supervisees: Credentialed professionals need to ensure that the confidentiality of clients is maintained by subordinates and/or supervisees.

-3. Confidentiality in group work: Horticultural therapists must communicate to group members that confidentiality cannot be guaranteed in group work.
+4. Confidentiality in group work: Credentialed professionals communicate to group members that confidentiality cannot be guaranteed in group work.

-4. Confidentiality of Records: Horticultural therapist must maintain confidentiality of records -- creating, storing, accessing, transferring and disposing.
+5. Confidentiality of Records: Credentialed professionals must maintain confidentiality of records -- creating, storing, accessing, transferring and disposing.

-5. Permission to record or observe: Horticultural therapists must obtain client’s permission to record or have others observe.
+6. Permission to record or observe: Credentialed professionals obtain client’s permission to record or have others observe.
+An Informed Consent is standard best practice for credentialed professionals to obtain client permission.

-6. Data disguise requirement: Horticultural therapists must protect the identity of a client in information used for teaching, publication or research.
+7. Data disguise requirement: Credentialed professionals protect the identity of a client in information used for teaching, publication, or research.

 Inter-professional Relationships

-1. Personnel selection and assignment: Horticultural therapists must select and train competent staff/volunteers and assign duties that are compatible to expertise.
+1. Personnel selection and assignment: Credentialed professionals select and train competent staff/volunteers and assign duties that are compatible to expertise.

-2. Accepting fees: Horticultural therapists must not accept fees to enable clients to excel or reposition within the horticultural therapy program.
+2. Accepting fees: Credentialed professionals do not accept fees to enable clients to excel or reposition within the horticultural therapy program.
 In addition, fees for referrals or termination of clients are prohibited.

-3. Sexual relationships with students or supervisees: Horticultural therapists must not engage in sexual relationships with students or supervisees.
+3. Sexual relationships with students or supervisees: Credentialed professionals do not engage in electronic or in-person sexual relationships with students and/or supervisees.

-4. Supervision preparation: Horticultural therapists who offer supervision must follow the guidelines and expectations of the AHTA horticultural therapy internship policy and procedures.
+4. Supervision preparation: Credentialed professionals who offer supervision follow the guidelines and expectations of the AHTA horticultural therapy internship policy and procedures.

-5. Evaluation information: Horticultural therapists must objectively evaluate students/supervisees based on performance and not personality.
-Ensuring the rights of persons served is mandatory when assigning student/supervisee to horticultural therapy groups/activities.
+5. Student or supervisee evaluation information: Credentialed professionals objectively evaluate students and/or supervisees based on performance and not personality.
+Ensuring the rights of persons served is mandatory when assigning students or supervisees to provide horticultural services.

-7. Coworkers and peers: Horticultural therapists shall be cognizant of the relationship to other professionals involved in the service to clients and shall be aware that the welfare of clients receiving services depends on the capacity of all professional personnel to integrate their efforts.
+7. Coworkers and peers: Credentialed professionals shall be cognizant of the relationship to other professionals involved in the service to clients and shall be aware that the welfare of clients receiving services depends on the capacity of all professional personnel to integrate their efforts.

 Education/Teaching and Supervision

-2. Horticultural Therapy Educators: Horticultural therapy educators involved in education and/or supervision will use their skill to help others acquire the knowledge and skills necessary to perform with high standards of professional competence.
+2. Horticultural Therapy Educators: Horticultural therapists involved in education and/or supervision as a horticultural therapy educator will use their skill to help others acquire the knowledge and skills necessary to perform with high standards of professional competence.

-4. Student Participation: Horticultural therapy educators must provide all students equal access to education programs and shall not discriminate against students because of race, color, religion (creed), gender identity, gender expression, national origin (ancestry), marital/partnership status, age, sex, sexual orientation, military status, or disability.
+5. Student Participation: Horticultural therapy educators provide all students equal access to education programs and shall not discriminate based on race, color, religion (creed), gender identity, gender expression, national origin (ancestry), marital/partnership status, age, sex, sexual orientation, military status, or disability.

-6. Ethical Conduct: Horticultural therapists involved in the education of students and/or intern supervision will serve as a role model in regard to ethical conduct and the enforcement of the Code of Ethics.
-The Horticultural Therapist will ensure that students and supervisees operate under the same ethical standards that govern professionals.
+7. Ethical Conduct: Horticultural therapists involved in the education of students and/or intern supervision will serve as a role model regarding ethical conduct and the enforcement of this Code of Ethics.
+The horticultural therapy educator will ensure that students and interns operate under the same ethical standards that govern professionals.

-8. Supervisor preparation: Horticultural therapists who offer students supervision are encouraged to pursue continuing education activities, including both supervision topics and skills.
+9. Supervisor preparation: Horticultural therapists who offer students and/or intern’s supervision are encouraged to pursue continuing education activities, including both supervision topics and skills.

 Publications/Research

-1. Publication/seminars/workshop contributors: Horticultural therapists must give appropriate credit to those who have contributed to their publication/seminar/workshop.
+1. Publication/seminars/workshop contributors: Credentialed professionals give appropriate credit to those who have contributed to their publication/seminar/workshop.

-2. Precautions to avoid injury in research: Horticultural therapists must avoid causing physical, social or psychological harm to subjects in research.
+2. Precautions to avoid injury in research: Credentialed professionals avoid causing physical, social, or psychological harm to subjects in research.
+Credentialed professionals must obtain Institutional Board Approval and obtain informed consent from participants prior to initiating research.

-3. Confidentiality of publication/seminar/workshop/research: Horticultural therapists must keep confidential information regarding clients/participants in publication/seminar/workshop/research.
+3. Confidentiality of publication/seminar/workshop/research: Credentialed professionals keep confidential information regarding clients/participants in publication /seminar/workshop/research.

-4. Accurate research results: Horticultural therapists must not distort or misrepresent research data, report all variables and conditions, nor fabricate or intentionally bias research results.
+4. Accurate research results: Credentialed professionals do not distort or misrepresent research data, report all variables and conditions, nor fabricate or intentionally bias research results.

 Consultation

-1. Consultant standards: Horticultural therapists must follow the AHTA Code of Ethics and Standards of Practice when accepting consulting assignments.
+1. Consultant standards: Credentialed professionals follow the AHTA Code of Ethics and Standards of Practice when accepting consulting assignments.

-2. Confidentiality in consultation: Horticultural therapists must follow the standards for confidentiality as listed in Section D. In addition any information regarding the organization, its employees, or clients served shall be regarded as confidential and not used for any unethical purposes.
+2. Confidentiality in consultation: Credentialed professionals follow the standards for confidentiality as outlined in Section D. In addition, any information regarding the organization, its employees, or clients served shall be regarded as confidential and not used for any unethical purposes.

 Six Principles of Ethical Behavior